beardedeagle/puppet-salt/README.md

 ##Limitations

-This module has been built on and tested against Puppet 3.2.3 and higher.
+This module has been built on and tested against Puppet >= 3.8.4 and Ruby >=2.0.0.

+##Special Thanks

+Shout out to aboe76.
+This module would not be possible without the great work already done.